geoblink/design-system/src/elements/GeoKPI/GeoKPI.examples.md

   data () {
     return {
       descriptionTooltipIcon: null,
-      kpiData: {
       value: "27th of 35",
       isPrimary: true,
       description: "compared to the rest of the stores",
       descriptionTooltip: "Tooltip text"
-      }
     }
   },
   mounted () {